 This dataset was originally created by GiGL in partnership with London Wildlife Trust and the GLA as part of a research project.
 Read more about its creation here.

 Extending our Habitat Data

 Survey work in the capital is ongoing, commissioned by boroughs or by site managers.
-GiGL capture and store this data as part of creating a more complete and up to date dataset.
+GiGL captures and stores this data as part of creating a more complete and up to date dataset.
 If you have habitat data, get in touch to discuss how we can help you manage and make the most of it.

 As well as being one of the main users of records centres, consultants are potentially one of the main contributors of data.

 Consultants’ survey data is of potential value to naturalists and conservation professionals, as well as to other consultants.
 Records centres are the central repository for biodiversity information.
 The more consultants submit their own records, the better the results of their own and other users’ future desk-top studies.